stollander33/docs/docs/users/user_guide.md

 - project configuration (defined by a developer in `projects/YOUR_PROJECT/project_configuration.yml`)
 - instance configuration (defined by the user in a `.projectrc` file)

-A .projectrc file (created in the root of the project) can customize most of options by ovverriding configurations at project and RAPyDo levels
+A .projectrc file (created in the root of the project) can customize most of options by overriding configurations at project and RAPyDo levels

 Here a typical `.projectrc` file: